karatsu image stripe.jpg

 Day 3

-This afternoon we visit Hanako Nakazato’ personal studio and workshop also known as monohanako.
+Our morning begins with a visit to Hanako Nakazato’s personal studio and workshop also known as monohanako.
 Established in 2007, Hanako apprenticed under her father at Ryutagama.
 Here we will see an example of a production studio.
 Each piece is wheel thrown by hand and Hanako will demonstrate her throwing technique, throwing off the hump with a gyubera (bull’s tongue tool).
 She’ll explain the technique’s efficiency and history particular to Karatsu.

 This evening we enjoy dinner at Hirata where Tomohaya Hirata, a Kyoto kaiseki trained chef, assisted by his wife Rika, serves a course menu of elegant dishes made with fresh, seasonal ingredients in local ceramics.